 Water or Milk?
 Once the flour is roasted well, add 2 cups of water, stirring continuously, and cook until the water is almost absorbed.
 You can replace water with milk for a richer halwa.
 The halwa will become very light in color at this stage but worry not.

-Add 1 cup sugar and ½ teaspoon cardamom powder and cook for 3-4 minutes.
+Add 1 cup of granulated white sugar and ½ teaspoon cardamom powder and cook for 3-4 minutes.
 Once the sugar starts to melt and caramelize, the atta halwa will start to darken in color.
-Stir very frequently.
+Stir very frequently while cooking.

 Garnish with slivered almonds and pistachios.
 Serve warm or at room temperature.

 Heavy Bottom Pan – Use a heavy bottom pan to roast the flour and make sure to roast the atta until it is very nicely browned.